OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/Specification.md

 Specify this tag to treat the JavaScript/TypeScript function as an Excel custom function.

+This tag is required to auto generated the metadata for the custom function.

 #### id

 The id is used as the invariant identifier for the custom function stored in the document.
 It should not change.